By Maureen Stanley

 #1 CELL PHONE AND BACKUP CHARGER

 Even though you’re looking forward to enjoying peace and quiet, it’s important to stay safe.
 Always let someone know when you’re hitting the beach and be sure to bring your cell phone along.
 Should an emergency arise, help is just a phone call away, not back at your car.
 Pack a small backup charger and cable in case your “I’ll be back in an hour or two” turns into five.
-Store your phone in must-have item #3 to avoid your phone accidentally getting wet or lost at sea.
+Store your phone in a waterproof phone pouch to avoid your phone accidentally getting wet or lost at sea.

 #2 TIDE CHART